Souravgoswami/linux_stat/README.md

 ---

+## Requirements:

+Any Linux distribution with Kernel 3.14+.

 ## Dependencies:
 + You need to have the C compiler installed to be able to compile the C extensions.
 On Arch Linux: